Ellis-Robinson/book-club-app/README.md

 ## Design
 ### Color scheme and imagery

-At first I simply wantd a clean and light design, but as it developed I wanted it to feel remenicent of a classic study, or warm cluttered library; Deep browns and green, with imagry of books.
+At first I simply wanted a clean and light design, but as it developed I wanted it to feel reminiscent of a classic study, or warm cluttered library; Deep browns and green, with imagery of books.
 The layout was to be functional and professional, whilst still maintaining a warm and cosy feel.

 ![Stacks of books](docs/README-imgs/large-selection-of-books.jpg)